Project Overview

 - Customers are confused about touching in and out when changing on interlink lines.

 - Customers buy tickets for incorrect zones because they do not understand travel rules properly.
-I.e they bought 2-3 when they need 1-3.
+I.e. they bought 2-3 when they needed 1-3.

 User Research: Summary